Furbearer Hunting & Trapping

 - A signed affidavit attesting to having a prior trapping license.

 It is mandatory for trappers to fill out and return an Annual Trapper’s Report for each year they possess a trapping license.

 Anyone dealing in pelts must have a valid fur buyer’s license.
 The fur buyer’s license is available from Fish & Wildlife in Springfield (phone 802-289-0613).

 - Trapping in Wildlife Management Unit-E requires setting traps under special restrictions designed to avoid Canada lynx.
 This regulation is available on the Fish & Wildlife website and from our offices.

 - Trappers are required to check their traps at least once a day and dispatch or release any captured animal.
-The only exception is body gripping traps in the water or under the ice, or foothold or cage traps under the ice, which trappers are required to check every three calendar days and remove any animal caught.
+The only exception is body gripping traps set in the water or set under the ice, colony/cage traps set underwater, or foothold traps under the ice, which trappers are required to check every three calendar days and remove any animal caught.

 - All traps under ice will be marked with a tag visible above the ice.

-- A person shall not set a body gripping trap with a jaw spread over eight inches measured inside the jaws unless the trap is set five feet or more above the ground, or in the water.
+- Body gripping traps with a jaw spread over eight inches must be set five feet or higher above the ground, or in the water (see diagram, page 39).

 - A person shall not use toothed foothold traps or snares when trapping.